kevinolega/minimalchanges/_posts/2018-10-08-spare-cash.md

 permalink: /spare-cash/
 author: Kevin Olega
 ---
-Pare down commutments that are unprofitable and unenjoyable.
+Pare down commitments that are unprofitable and unenjoyable.

-Redirect the flow of your resources.
+Redirect the flow of your resources to your main objectives.

 Get comfortable rejecting every person who makes a request.